olmesartan and hydrochlorothiazide (Oral route)

 Severe, chronic diarrhea with weight loss may develop months to years after taking olmesartan and hydrochlorothiazide.
 Tell your doctor right away if you have these symptoms.

-Check with your doctor right away if blurred vision, difficulty with reading, eye pain, or any other change in vision occurs during or after treatment.
+Check with your doctor right away if blurred vision, difficulty with reading, eye pain, or any other vision change occurs with olmesartan and hydrochlorothiazide.
 This could be a sign of a serious eye problem.
-Your doctor may want eye doctor to check your eyes.
+Your doctor may want an eye doctor to check your eyes.

 olmesartan and hydrochlorothiazide may affect blood sugar levels.
 Diabetic patients may notice a change in the results of blood or urine sugar tests.
 Talk to your doctor if you have any questions.